ZapySolo/python-inventory-management-mini-project/README.md

 if you are using pycharm IDE then make sure to add the pymongo package to you python interpreter.
 (I recommend using <a href="https://pypi.org/project/pip/">pip</a> to install pymongo).

+mongoDB database is hoisted on mlab... no need to install mongoDB.

 ![Screenshot](https://raw.githubusercontent.com/ZapySolo/sem4-mini-project-osl/master/asset/readmeIMG/Screenshot%202019-04-12%20at%207.24.48%20PM.png)